The greenest homes in NZ

 That means, that on average, we take about a suitcase full of rubbish to landfill.
 Compare that with a traditional build which usually has several skip loads to landfill.

-Once you get to site, so long as the cardboard packaging is recycled (and that is mostly from the bathroom and kitchens), there is about as suitcase full of rubbish that goes to landfill.
+Once you get to site, so long as the cardboard packaging is recycled (and that is mostly from the bathroom and kitchens), there is also a lot less rubbish that goes to landfill.

 At EOL (End of Life) most of the materials in our houses will be recycled., with typically only the kitchen, bathroom, floor finishes and internal doors and pipes going to landfill.
 The steel, aluminium, polystyrene, glass, cables can all be easily recycled.
 Contrast this with treated timber, batts and gib from a traditional home, all of which will go to landfill.